How to get eBooks

 Android Phones and Tablets

-Your choices for free apps are:
+Your best choices for free apps (in alphabetical order) are:

-(ii) Aldiko – some of our friends have not been happy with the way this App forces users to their book store and to get the full benefit of the App, you must pay for the upgrade.
+(i) Aldiko – some of our friends have not been happy with the way this App forces users to their book store and to get the full benefit of the App, you must pay for the upgrade.

-(iii) Kobo -read the comments under iPad above for the problem with this App.
+(iv) Kobo -read the comments under iPad above for the problem with this App.